LocalAtBrown/ata-core/README.md

 ## Tests

 We use [pytest](https://docs.pytest.org) to run our tests.
-Simply run `pytest tests` or a specific directory/file/module to run tests.
+Simply run `pytest` to run all tests or `pytest <path>` to run tests in a specific directory/file/module.
+You can also run `pytest -m unit` to run only unit tests, and `pytest -m integration` to run only integration tests.
 We run continuous integration (CI) via GitHub actions.
 We have actions to run MyPy and run the tests.

 ## Deployment